Dulangi2002/SSP-PAPERBACK-GIT/README.md

 - **Registration and Login for Users:** In order to unlock personalized features and speed up the checkout process, create an account or securely log in.
 - **Purchase Items Online:** Easily order your desired titles from the comfort of your home.
+- **Add items to Cart:** You can easily manage the items you want to purchase now or later and proceed to checkout.
 - **View Order History:** Keep track of your purchases by gaining access to a thorough record of your previous orders.

+## User management
+-  **Add customer details:** Easily register users and allow them access Paperback and it's many features.
+-  **Edit customer details:** Easily modify any user details upon request.

 ## Product Management

 - **Product Catalog with Thorough Descriptions:** Each book in our inventory is fully described, including narrative summaries and author information.
 - **Search and Filter Capabilities:** Book titles, authors, and genres are easily searchable.
 Use filters to find books arranged according to your tastes.
 - **Add to Cart and Cart Management:** Add books to your cart without difficulty and manage your choices with ease.
 Before checking out, go back and modify your cart.
-- **Real-time Inventory Control:** Our real-time inventory updates ensure that the books in your cart are constantly in stock and available for sale.
-- **Product Recommendations:** Receive reading suggestions based on the item's sales performance.
+- **Product Recommendations:** Receive reading suggestions based on the item's sales performance during the previous month.
+- **Add and edit products:** Easily add more products to your product catalogs for users to purchase and edit their details when necessary.

 ## Analytics and Reporting

 - **Revenue Tracking and Sales Reports:** Identify your sales performance and monitor long-term revenue patterns.
 Analyze your financial data to make wise decisions for your company.
-- **Popular Goods and Trends:** Determine the best-selling items and burgeoning trends among your clientele.
+- **Identify Bestsellers:** Determine the best-selling items among your clientele.
 Keep up with what readers are interested in and ensure your catalog reflects that.
+- **Identify item categories with the best sales:** Identify what your clients love and re-stock your shelves only with the right items.
+- **Get a count of product views:** See what your users are spending their day browsing on your website.
+Then restock with the right products.
 - **Optimization of Conversion Rate:** Improve the user experience on your website to boost conversion rates.
 Enhance the chance of profitable transactions by streamlining the purchasing process and analyzing user behavior.